Safety Infrastructure Improvement Programs

 Centerline, Edgeline and Shoulder Rumble Strips

 Rumble strips are raised or grooved patterns that differ in texture from the road surface and produce a rumbling sound and cause the vehicle to vibrate when a vehicle's tires pass over them.
 The noise and vibration produced by rumble strips are effective alarms for drivers who are leaving their lane of the roadway.
-The number of fatalities in head-on crashes has declined by 47 percent since 2000 thanks to the installation of more than 5,000 miles of centerline rumble strips.
+The number of fatalities in head-on / opposite direction sideswipe crashes has declined by 50 percent since 2002 thanks to the installation of more than 6,150 miles of centerline rumble strips as of January 2019.

 Warning of Curve Ahead